open-iscsi/targetd/README.md

 ### Configuring targetd

+A configuration file may be placed at `/etc/target/targetd.yaml`, and is in [YAML](http://www.yaml.org/spec/1.2/spec.html) format.
+Here's an example:

+    pool_name: test
+    user: "foo" # strings quoted, or not
+    password: bar
+    ssl: false
+    target_name: iqn.2003-01.org.example.mach1:1234

 targetd defaults to using the "test" volume group, and username 'foo' password 'bar' for the HTTP jsonrpc interface.
-Overrides to these defaults may be placed in `/etc/target/targetd.json`:

-    {
-        # this is a comment. comments must be on their own line.
-        "pool_name" : "test",
-        "user" : "foo",
-        "password" : "bar",
-        "ssl" : false,
-        "target_name" : "iqn.2003-01.org.example.mach1:1234"
-    }

 Then, run `sudo ./targetd.py`.